ash-project/ash/documentation/how_to/validate-changes.md

 # Validate Changes

-# Validations

-In ash, there are three kinds of validations.
+In Ash, there are three kinds of validations.

 - The simple `allow_nil?` and `writable?` validations provided for attributes
 - Type constraints, specific to each type